2015 Annual Report Message to Shareholders

 The collective goal of all stakeholders in the financial system—the banking industry, the regulators, the legislators, and the public—should be to foster a safer and more productive environment in order to create a fair, equitable, growth-oriented, yet transparent system that promotes the expansion of the overall economy and the betterment of businesses and consumers alike.
 As we do this, we must also be keenly cognizant of the absolute imperative that the most disadvantaged members of society not be left behind in the wake of these efforts.

-: Rapidly changing technology in combination with the need for continued expenditure on compliance infrastructure is creating a dual challenge for regional banks.
+TECHNOLOGY AND ITS IMPLICATIONS: Rapidly changing technology in combination with the need for continued expenditure on compliance infrastructure is creating a dual challenge for regional banks.
 Consumers demand the ability to seamlessly interact with banks from anywhere and on any number of devices.
 Traditional banks are increasingly caught in a vise—they cannot afford to shortchange investment in the mobile and online banking technologies that their clients want, as well as in the cybersecurity that will keep their customers’ information and assets safe from global criminals.
 Yet banks also have to simultaneously bear the higher regulatory and compliance expenses and decreased revenues brought about by legislation and regulation meant to address the ills of the last crisis.
 The largest banks, on the other hand, are able to take advantage of their massive size to shrug o. the impact of compliance costs, fines and penalties, and still have the wherewithal to invest in the latest technologies.
 As a result, they are increasingly gaining a competitive advantage over these smaller banks.
 For instance, five of the largest banks were able to grow their aggregate same-store retail deposit balances at a rate nearly twice that of the rest of the industry over the last three years.

 A recent J.D.
 Power and Associates® survey noted that mid-sized and regional banks were seeing their long-held customer satisfaction advantage over large banks erode, a development attributable primarily to the large banks’ ability to meet customers’ quickly evolving preferences in mobile and Internet banking.
 It would seem that a legislative canon that purports to better regulate those institutions deemed “too big to fail” is unwittingly creating a class of banks that may be “too small to succeed.”

-: For centuries, banks have been the principal source of financing for commerce and industry—bolstering this country’s economy since before it was constituted a nation—and operating under charters to gather deposits and make loans to businesses as well as individuals.
+THE CHANGING LENDING LANDSCAPE: For centuries, banks have been the principal source of financing for commerce and industry—bolstering this country’s economy since before it was constituted a nation—and operating under charters to gather deposits and make loans to businesses as well as individuals.
 Forty years ago, nearly 70% of all private sector loans were made by 19,372 banks and thrifts across the United States.
 Today, just 48% of loans are made by one-third as many banks.

 Lending standards have loosened over the last several years; the markets across our regional footprint are intensely competitive, almost frothy, with both pricing and loan structure coming under pressure.
 Loan features such as interest-only payments for the life of the loan and fixed rates for long periods of 10 to 15 years have re-emerged while pricing is being pushed downward, sometimes below minimum sustainable levels of profitability.
 Banks of all sizes remain engaged, aggressively competing for a limited number of high-quality opportunities that satisfy increasingly stringent regulatory standards, while at times reaching beyond their natural geographic footprint.